 Wyoming’s federal delegation kept silent Tuesday on President Donald Trump’s threat that a “whole civilization will die tonight” if Iran fails to meet his latest deadline to strike a deal that includes reopening the Strait of Hormuz.

-A review of the Facebook pages of all three members of Wyoming’s delegation shows they haven’t posted on the war this month, as Trump’s threats have escalated.
+A review of the Facebook pages of all three members of Wyoming’s delegation shows they haven’t posted on the war this month, as Trump’s threats escalated.

 Wyoming’s congressional delegation has expressed past support for Trump’s decision to attack Iran.
 Both Barrasso and Lummis voted against an attempt to curb Trump’s war powers.
 Critics of the war have said the president needed to receive congressional approval before launching operations against Iran.